top 10 hazards in a building site

 Nearly 6.5 million people go to work at approximately 252,000 construction sites across the U.S. each day.
 On the job, these construction workers face a wide range of occupational safety hazards.
 Their heavy equipment and job site conditions can create dangerous situations that require careful navigation.

 According to the Occupational Safety and Health Administration (OSHA), the fatal injury rate for the construction industry is higher than the national average for all other industries.
 OSHA implements standards to help protect construction workers and keep working conditions safe.
-But under severe and undesirable work circumstances, accidents happen.
+But, under severe and undesirable work circumstances, accidents happen.

 Top Hazards in Construction Sites